LYNCH·LLP

 • Does the allowance rate vary across art units?

 Yes.
-The allowance rate ranges from 79% to 93% across these art units.
+The allowance rate ranges from 79% to 93% across the examiner's art units, reflecting differences in outcomes by art unit.

-No. This figure describes past dispositions and is not a prediction of any specific application's outcome.
+The pooled figure describes the examiner's historical record across hundreds of decided applications and is not a prediction of any specific application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION